The Best Places to Stay in Costa Rica, from Papagayo to Tico Beach

 Image courtesy of Pacuare Lodge

 Pacuare Lodge is easily the coolest place to stay along the river.
-The “lodge” is built into the surrounding jungle, allowing travelers to witness Costa Rica’s impressive biodiversity and natural splendor from the lavish comforts of a high-end resort.
-Moreover, guests can access the river and all the ensuing activities straight from the resort grounds.
+The “lodge” is built into the surrounding jungle, allowing you to witness Costa Rica’s impressive biodiversity and natural splendor from the comforts of a high-end resort.
+Moreover, you can access the river and all the ensuing activities right from the resort grounds.

 Fora Perks at Pacuare Lodge:

-• Romantic dinner on the Pacuare River, breakfast daily, upgrade & extended check-in/out whenever possible.
+• Romantic dinner on the Pacuare River, breakfast daily, an upgrade and extended check-in/out whenever possible.

 Many of the best things to do in Uvita center on nature observation, from witnessing mother humpback whales teach their calves to breach to protecting baby sea turtles as they march toward the safety of the Pacific.
 Uvita is also one of the best places to visit in Costa Rica for a relaxing vibe.

-Where to stay in Uvita: Kura Boutique Hotel & Rancho Pacifico
+Where to stay in Uvita: Kura Boutique Hotel and Rancho Pacifico

 Fora Perks at Kura Boutique Hotel:

-• Complimentary lunch or dinner, breakfast daily, upgrade & extended check-in/out whenever possible.
+• Complimentary lunch or dinner, breakfast daily, an upgrade and extended check-in/out whenever possible.

 Fora Perks at Rancho Pacifico:

-• $100 hotel / resort credit, welcome treat, upgrade & extended check-out whenever possible.
+• $100 hotel / resort credit, welcome treat, an upgrade and extended check-out whenever possible.

 Image courtesy of Nantipa - A Tico Beach Experience

 Tico Beach (a.k.a.
-Playa Pochote), a small section of the larger Santa Teresa shorelines, is a favorite among locals.
+Playa Pochote), a small section of the larger Santa Teresa shoreline, is a favorite among locals.
 The area receives far less international tourism than some of the other destinations mentioned thus far.
-But that doesn’t mean it’s any less enjoyable, especially if you’re looking for a quiet stay that’s authentic to Costa Rican culture.
+But that’s part of its draw, especially if you’re looking for a more laid-back, authentic stay.

 Where to stay in Tico Beach: Nantipa - A Tico Beach Experience

-Nantipa - A Tico Beach Experience, is one of the top hotels in the area.
-Our guide to a 10-day stay at Nantipa has all the insights you could need, but highlights include the Numu Wellness Center, majestic beachfront views and access as well as an emphasis on sustainability (a common theme among the best places to stay in Costa Rica).
+Nantipa is one of the top hotels in the area.
+Highlights include the Numu Wellness Center, majestic beachfront views and access as well as an emphasis on sustainability (a common theme among the best places to stay in Costa Rica).

 Fora Perks at Nantipa - A Tico Beach Experience: